gappuser/qryptr/README.md

 # Implementation
 ## hardware
+### Printed Circuit Boards (PCBs)
 The device consists of 2 printed circuit boards (PCBs): a mainplate and frontplate with keys.
 We chose a microcontroller platform to minimize platform complexity and dependencies: the RP2040.
+Design files are available in the /hardware folder.
+With the Gerber, BOM and pick-and-place files, you can order directly from jlcpcb.com or other PCB manufacturers.

+Alternatively, you can view or clone these at the following urls to make adjustments.

+https://oshwlab.com/thomas255/mainplate-public (click "clone")  <img align="right" src="./images/clone2.png" width="20%" height="20%">

+https://oshwlab.com/thomas255/frontplate-public (click "clone")

+### Camera

 QR codes are read using a hardware camera, the GM803, available on aliexpress.
 Get the GM803-S version with short focal range.
 This camera will read the QR code towards the serial interface of the RP2040.

+### Display

 We are using the Sharp LS027B7DH01 display, available on aliexpress.
 It is flat, requires few components, has a high resolution and low power requirements.
 Other u8g2 supported displays could be used as well with some adjustments.

-Hardware designs are available in the /hardware folder.
-With the Gerber, BOM and pick-and-place files, you can order directly from jlcpcb.com.

-Alternatively, you can view or clone these at the following urls to make adjustments.

-https://oshwlab.com/thomas255/mainplate-public (click "clone")  <img align="right" src="./images/clone2.png" width="20%" height="20%">

-https://oshwlab.com/thomas255/frontplate-public (click "clone")
+### Other parts

 Some parts needs to be ordered seperately from [lscs.com](https://www.lcsc.com/):

 -LCSC#: C2911889 Clamshell 18P Bottom Contact Surface Mount FFC connector.

-We used one sided assembly at JLCPCB to save costs.
-This part can be soldered manually, or alternatively, two sided assembly can be used at JLCPCB, in which case this part does not need to be ordered seperately.
+We order this part seperately to solder it manually so that we can use one sided PCB assembly at JLCPCB to save costs.
+Alternatively, two sided assembly for the frontplate can be used at JLCPCB, in which case this part does not need to be ordered seperately.

 -LCSC#: C2857713 18P Opposite Side 5cm P=0.5mm flat flexible cable to connect the frontplate (keyboard) with the mainplate

 -LCSC#: C5151979 12P Opposite Side 5cm P=0.5mm flat flexible cable to connect the GM-803 camera to the mainplate

 -M2 nuts and M2 bolts of 3mm length.

--A plastic spacer between the mainplate and frontplate, for mechanical stability and assembly, which can be 3d printed with the provided spacer.stl file.
+-A plastic spacer between the mainplate and frontplate, for mechanical stability and assembly, which can be 3d printed with the provided ./hardware/spacer.stl file.

 -A 302040 lipo battery: https://www.aliexpress.com/item/33009055815.html